Campus Summer Hours

 iOS Mobile Setup Open Close

-Word, Excel, PowerPoint, Outlook and OneNote applications designed for your iOS devices are now available for download.
-Please see this page for iPhone download options and this page for iPad download options.
+Word, Excel, PowerPoint, Outlook and OneNote applications designed for your mobile devices are now available for download.
+Please see this Microsoft 365 Mobile App page for information on applications you can use on your Apple devices!
+Sign in with your SE Student email address to have all of your information connected on your computer and phone.

 Remove your old SE student email account

-If you had previously set up your SE student email on your iOS device, you will need to remove your account first before adding your Office 365 account.
+If you had previously set up your SE student email on your iOS device, you may need to remove your account first before adding your Microsoft 365 account.

 1. Open the Settings app